Sigma 30mm f/1.4 EX DC HSM lens

 Sigma 30mm f/1.4 EX DC HSM mounted on a Canon EOS 40D, hood attached.

 The Sigma 30mm 1.4 EX DC HSM is a wide-aperture photographic lens made by the Sigma Corporation, equipped with a Hyper Sonic Motor (abbreviated HSM, Sigma's trade name for photo lens focusing technology using ultrasonic motor).
 The lens was produced in Canon EF mount, Four Thirds System, Nikon F-mount, Pentax K mount, the SA mount, and the Sony/Minolta AF Mount varieties, all of the same optical formula.
 It shipped with a removable petal-type lens hood (62mm diameter).
-The lens assumes a crop factor of roughly 1.5, and therefore is not usable with on full-frame or 135 film cameras.
+The lens assumes a crop factor of roughly 1.5, and therefore the image circle will not cover the full frame if used on full-frame or 135 film cameras.

 In 2013, Sigma announced that the lens would be replaced by a redesigned model designated as the Sigma 30mm 1.4 DC HSM A; the new lens went on sale in March of that year in Canon, Nikon, and Sigma mounts.

 Its large aperture allows for a shallow depth of field, allowing good isolation of close subjects.
 On APS-C sensor cameras, its field of view equivalent to that of a 46mm lens (Nikon DX, Pentax, Sony, current Sigma bodies), 48mm lens (Canon), 51mm lens (older Sigma bodies) or 60mm lens (Four Thirds).
 On the Four-Thirds mount, it is the only affordable normal, large aperture lens, therefore it is popular lens on that format.

+Known issues

+The very heavy and large lens is connected to the camera via a ring-shaped, reinforced plastic casting and held in place by three tiny screws.
+A lateral load on the camera with the lens attached breaks the mount near one of the internal tiny screws.
+The optical axis becomes skewed (the image becomes blurry at one edge, while the image is clear in the center and at the other edge).